 Vaping CBD oil can be beneficial in some instances, for example:

 CBD capsules are an excellent way to take a pre-defined dose each day, especially for people who dislike the taste of CBD oil drops, individuals with motor movement disabilities and the elderly.

 Generally, pills are also slightly more expensive, meaning drops will always win out if it makes no significant difference to you.

 Despite this, we do not doubt that you can find some high-quality CBD capsules with a little research, and for people who can’t stand the taste of high-quality CBD oil or don’t want to be tasting it daily, pills or capsules could be a potential solution.

-We hope this guide and the linked research studies have gone some way in helping you to understand the wellbeing benefits of taking CBD oil.
+We hope this guide and the linked research studies have gone some way in helping you to understand the science conducted to date around the use of CBD oil.

 If you haven’t already, we recommend spending some time clicking the source links on this page and reading some of the studies.

 While the language may be a little hard to parse at times, these are the science-driven studies where everybody else gets their information.

 This will allow you to go straight from the source, and avoid marketing speak, propaganda or disingenuous debate.

 We will bring you more regular deep dives into the world of CBD, including citations, links to academic journals and studies, so why not check back from time to time and see how things have developed?